This week, Peter Milmine uses Our Week in Digital to report on the news stories rocking the world of “Big Tech”.

 Amazon has faced a recent backlash following its devices recording customer conversations through Alexa.
-Additionally, back in April, it was discovered that the firm’s employees listen to Alexa voice archives to train its artificial intelligence.
+Additionally, back in April, it was discovered that employees listen to Alexa voice archives to train its artificial intelligence.

 Amazon also faced criticism once its public-private partnership with police forces through the smart doorbell company, Ring had been revealed.
 News investigations into Ring’s expanding partnerships with police forces across the US revealed that the company has partnered with more than 465 law enforcement agencies.
 This had understandably raised privacy and civil rights concerns.

-At the Seattle event, Dave Limp, senior vice-president of devices confirmed Amazon’s new focus on security and privacy.
+Dave Limp, senior vice-president of devices confirmed Amazon’s new focus on security and privacy.
 He remarked;

-“Privacy cannot be an afterthought when it comes to the devices and services we offer our customers….it has to be foundational and built in from the beginning for every piece of hardware, software, and service that we create.”
+“Privacy cannot be an afterthought when it comes to the devices and services we offer our customers.
+It has to be foundational and built in from the beginning for every piece of hardware, software, and service that we create.”

 Indeed, the new developments will allow customers to have the ability to instruct Alexa to “delete everything I said today” or “delete what I just said”.